NoctisNex/Robin-Domain/README.md

 © 2022 Robin Schmid.
 All rights reserved.

-*This project is archived and no longer maintained.*
+*This project is no longer actively maintained - updated for aesthetic purposes only.*